Spring Garden Revival

 Safety Regulations, Insurance Requirements & Utility Coordination for Pruning Operations in Marblehead

-All pruning operations must comply with ANSI Z133.1 Safety Standards, including the use of PPE (hard hats, eye/face protection, chainsaw chaps, and fall protection for work >6 feet).
-Equipment must be inspected daily, and aerial lift operations require OSHA compliance.
-Electrical safety is paramount: maintain a minimum 10 feet distance from power lines (greater for higher voltages), and only qualified line clearance arborists may work near utilities.
-Contractors must carry at least 1M in general liability insurance (2M aggregate recommended), environmental impairment coverage, workers compensation, and professional liability.
-Coordination with utility companies and the Marblehead Department of Public Works is required before work begins.
+All pruning operations must comply with ANSI Z133.1 safety standards, including the use of PPE (hard hats, eye/face protection, chainsaw chaps, and fall protection for work >6 feet).
+Equipment is inspected daily, and aerial lift operators must meet OSHA requirements.
+Electrical safety is paramount: a minimum 10 feet clearance from power lines is required, and only qualified line clearance arborists may work near utilities.
+Contractors must carry 1M minimum general liability insurance (2M aggregate recommended), environmental impairment coverage, workers compensation, and professional liability for consulting.
+Coordination with utility companies and municipal authorities is required before work begins.

 Marblehead Department of Public Works